xzaz/waardlanden-hass-component/README.md

-# Home Assistant waardlanden component
+# Home Assistant ximmio component
 Integration for bin/waste collection with the ximmio API

 Add the following to your sensor yaml and change the postcode, house number and companycode to whats applicable to yours.